Monopoles and Landau-Ginzburg Models I: The Gauged Witten equations

-The operator $\widehat{D}$ is tied to the stability of $W$ by the following observation: \begin{lemma} The super-potential $W$ is stable in the sense of Definition \ref{stable} if and only if $\widehat{D}_q$ is invertible for any critical point $q\in \Crit(L)$ and $\Crit(L)$ contains a unique free $G_\C$-orbit. \end{lemma}
+The operator $\widehat{D}$ is tied to the stability of $W$ by the following observation: \begin{lemma} The superpotential $W$ is stable in the sense of Definition \ref{stable} if and only if $\widehat{D}_q$ is invertible at all $q\in \Crit(L)$ and $\Crit(L)$ consists of finitely many closed free $G_\C$-orbits. \end{lemma}

-These structures of the extended Hessians form the basis of linear analysis in \cite[Section 11]{Wang20}.
-As a preview, the essential spectrum of $\EHess_\gamma$ will be
+The linear analysis in \cite[Section 11]{Wang20} relies essentially on this special structure of the extended Hessian $\EHess_\gamma$.
+As a preview, the essential spectrum of $\EHess_\gamma$ is

 where $\lambda_1$ is the first non-negative eigenvalue of $\widehat{D}_q$.
 In particular, $\EHess_\gamma$ is Fredholm if and only if $\lambda_1>0$.